 You can log into Squarespace from Squarespace.com using the email address and password connected to your account.
 This guide covers how to log in.
 If you have multiple Squarespace sites, you’ll learn how to log into the correct one.

 - If you're having trouble, visit I can't log in.

 - If you forgot your email address or password, click Recover Account below the login field.

-- For more help, visit Recovering your email address or Recovering your account password.
+- For more help, visit Recovering your email address or Resetting your Squarespace password.

 Step 1 - Log in

 - Go to https://www.squarespace.com/login.
 This will bring you to a login page that looks like this: